koverton/solace-monitoring-extension/README.md

 For simple Test or Dev environments Solace admin credentials can be stored in the config.yml file in cleartext.
 For each server in your configuration, the `password` configuration value is assumed to be cleartext and is used by the extension in that manner.
-For higher environments, it is a best practice to only store encrypted versions of the passwords and the Solace monitoring extension provides support for that.
+For higher environments, the best practice is to only store encrypted versions of the passwords; the Solace monitoring extension provides the following support for that.

-A script for encrypting your passwords is included in the distributable bundle that you can run at the commandline with your own hash-key.
+A script for encrypting your passwords is included in the distributable bundle that can be run at the commandline with your own hash-key.
 The output of that script can be stored in the `encrypted-password` field of each server credentials instead of `password`.

 ```bash